ayushkumarshah/ayushkumarshah.github.io/content/articles/web-develop-pt3-github-pages.md

 Title: Web development using Pelican and Travis-CI - Part 3: Hosting your website to GitHub Pages and custom domain
 Date: 2020-03-28 22:30
-Modified: 2020-03-29 21:47
+Modified: 2020-05-10 00:38
 Category: Web development and hosting
 Slug: web-develop-pt3-github-pages
-Summary: In this article, you will learn how to host your static website in github pages for free.
+Summary: Learn to host your website in github pages or custom domain for free.
 Tags: pelican, python, github-pages
 Authors: Ayush Kumar Shah
-Status: draft
+Status: published

 This article is a part of a series of articles for web development using pelican.
 So, if you haven't read the previous articles, please check it out by clicking the links below.